Azure-Samples/azure-samples-python-management/samples/resources/README.md

 - python
 products:
 - azure
-description: "These samples will show you how to manage Resources in resource sdk."
+description: "These samples will show you how to show to manage Resources using Azure Python SDK."
 urlFragment: azure-samples-python-management
 ---

 # Python Management SDK Samples

-These samples will show you how to manage Resources in resource sdk.
+These samples will show you how to show to manage Resources using Azure Python SDK.

 ## Features